krmohammed/alx-low_level_programming/README.md

-this repository conatins the projects in the "hello world" project a C project
+this repository contains the projects in the hello world project a C project